Skip to main content

 Applying hair wax 101: How it’s done

-Now that you’ve chosen your go-to hair wax, here’s how to apply it to get its maximum benefits:
+Now that you’ve got your perfect hair wax, let me guide you on how to apply it for the best results.

 1. Damp or Dry?